Laikaiyong/Frenz.Fi/v4-template/README.md

-# Dynamic Fee Hook for Uniswap v4 on Base Mainnet
+# Dynamic Fee Hook + MEV + Circuit Breaker for Uniswap v4

 ## Overview

-This project implements a Dynamic Fee mechanism for Uniswap v4 pools on Base mainnet using hooks.
-The DynamicFeeHook automatically adjusts LP fees based on trading conditions to optimize revenue capture during periods of high volume or volatility.
+Uniswap v4 introduces hooks - customizable logic that can intervene at various points in the swap lifecycle.
+This DynamicFeeHook leverages the hook system to:

+- Start with a base fee (0.05%) during normal market conditions
+- Automatically increase fees during periods of high trading volume
+- Scale fees up to 3% during extreme market activity
+- Track volume and swap metrics for analysis
+- Protect against MEV and price manipulation
+- Implement circuit breakers for abnormal price movements

 ## Base Mainnet Deployment Details